hyunjunian/Poor-Charlie-s-Almanack/en.md

 Here, as I interpret it, is this fundamental organizing ethos I am talking about:

-- You must both rank and use disciplines in order of fundamentalness.
+1. You must both rank and use disciplines in order of fundamentalness.
-- You must, like it or not, master to tested fluency and routinely use the truly essential parts of all four constituents of the fundamental four-discipline combination, with particularly intense attention given to disciplines more fundamental than your own.
+2. You must, like it or not, master to tested fluency and routinely use the truly essential parts of all four constituents of the fundamental four-discipline combination, with particularly intense attention given to disciplines more fundamental than your own.
-- You may never practice either cross-disciplinary absorption without attribution or departure from a principle of economy that forbids explaining in any other way anything readily explainable from more fundamental material in your own or any other discipline.
+3. You may never practice either cross-disciplinary absorption without attribution or departure from a principle of economy that forbids explaining in any other way anything readily explainable from more fundamental material in your own or any other discipline.
-- But when the step 3 approach doesn’t produce much new and useful insight, you should hypothesize and test to establishment new principles, ordinarily by using methods similar to those that created successful old principles.
+4. But when the step 3 approach doesn’t produce much new and useful insight, you should hypothesize and test to establishment new principles, ordinarily by using methods similar to those that created successful old principles.
 But you may not use any new principle inconsistent with an old one unless you can now prove that the old principle is not true.

 You will note that, compared with much current practice in soft science, the fundamental organizing ethos of hard science is more severe.
 This reminds one of pilot training, and this outcome is not a coincidence.
 Reality is talking to anyone who will listen.
 Like pilot training, the ethos of hard science does not say “take what you wish” but “learn it all to fluency, like it or not.”
 And rational organization of multidisciplinary knowledge is forced by making mandatory 1) full attribution for cross-disciplinary takings and 2) mandatory preference for the most fundamental explanation.

 This simple idea may appear too obvious to be useful, but there is an old two-part rule that often works wonders in business, science, and elsewhere: 1) Take a simple, basic idea and 2) take it very seriously.
 And as some evidence for the value of taking very seriously the fundamental organizing ethos, I offer the example of my own life.

-> There is an old two-part rule that often works wonders in business, science, and elsewhere: 1) Take a simple, basic idea and 2) take it very seriously.
->

 I came to Harvard Law School very poorly educated, with desultory work habits and no college degree.
 I was admitted over the objection of Warren Abner Seavey through the intervention of family friend Roscoe Pound.
 I had taken one silly course in biology in high school, briefly learning, mostly by rote, an obviously incomplete theory of evolution, portions of the anatomy of the paramecium and frog, plus a ridiculous concept of “protoplasm” that has since disappeared.